 An extension of the Project has already been agreed with UNIDO and GEF Focal Point to end of 2023 in 2021.
-The implementation of the Project after extension has been satisfactory and would expect no further extension.
+In FY 24, the project was completed as planned without any delay.

-5. Please provide the main findings and recommendations of completed MTR, and elaborate on any actions taken towards the recommendations included in the report.
+4. Please provide the main findings and recommendations of completed MTR, and elaborate on any actions taken towards the recommendations included in the report.